GitLab Time Tracking: Native Tracker or Third-Party Integrations?

 GitLab is a popular web-based git repository and collaborative software development platform used by some of the world’s leading companies.
 The platform allows users to perform project tasks, from initial planning to source code management, allowing teams to collaborate effectively and, ultimately, create better software solutions for their clients.

 Many companies are utilizing a time tracker to ensure projects are completed on time and on budget.
 Employee time tracking has several benefits.
-For example, it helps you develop good time management habits, ensures you get paid for the work you complete, keeps projects under control, and promotes transparency and accountability in the workplace.
+For example, it helps you develop good time management practices, ensures you get paid for the work you complete, keeps projects under control, and promotes transparency and project accountability in the workplace.
 GitLab offers a time tracking feature so that users can track their progress within the app.

 This article will explore GitLab’s time tracking capabilities by explaining how to set up time tracking and reports through GitLab’s time tracking tool and a GitLab time tracking integration.
 So, let’s get started!

 Using the GitLab time tracker, you can both estimate and track all the time you spend on tasks such as issues and merge requests.
 Once you have tracked time, you can view a report that shows how much time you have spent on particular tasks.

 GitLab offers several time-tracking features, including a built-in time tracker to track estimates and the time you spend on the issue or merge requests, slash commands for popular actions, and the ability to invite external users to collaborate on projects.

 The estimate shows the total amount of time required to complete a pending issue or merge request.
 Once an estimate has been set, you can see the time remaining when you move your mouse over the time tracking information in the sidebar.